bgunasekera/THC_meta_analysis/README.md

 # THC_meta_abagen
-All files from the THC meta analysis using abagen to investrigate CB1R gene expression
+All files from the THC meta analysis using abagen to investigate CB1 and CB2 mRNA gene expression

 File descriptions: